 You are open burning any time you light an outdoor fire.
-This includes bonfires, campfires, chimineas, fire pits, and outdoor fireplaces or other similar devices.
-Under the Cleveland Air Pollution Control Code, all of these practices are prohibited within the City of Cleveland.
+This includes bonfires, chimineas, fire pits, and outdoor fireplaces as well as the burning of trash or leaves.

-Why does Cleveland prohibit open burning?
+Why do Ohio's laws prohibit open burning?

 Open fires cause toxic fumes and smoke.
 Many people have difficulty breathing because of the concentration of smoke and chemicals from open burning, or from the millions of spores sent aloft when leaves and plant materials are burned.
-Open burning also makes it more difficult to meet health-based air quality standards, especially in urban areas such as Cleveland.
+Open burning also makes it more difficult to meet health -based air quality standards, especially in urban areas such as Cleveland.
 The smoke and gases released by open burning can also damage neighboring buildings and vehicles, corrode metal, and damage paint.
 The smoke and chemicals from open burning harm your health, hurt the environment, and damage property.

-What material can never be open burned?
+What material can never be burned?

-Some material may not be open burned anywhere at any time.
+Some material may not be burned anywhere in the state at any time.
 These are:

-- Leaves and other yard waste

-- Materials containing rubber, grease, fiberglass, paint, or asphalt, or made from petroleum, such as tires, cars and auto parts, plastics, resins, or plastic-coated wire

-- Pressure treated or painted lumber

-- Garbage any wastes created in the process of handling, preparing, cooking, or consumption of food
+- Materials containing rubber, grease, and asphalt or made from petroleum, such as tires, cars and auto parts, plastics, or plastic-coated wire; - Pressure treated or painted lumber; - Garbage any wastes created in the process of handling, preparing, cooking, or consumption of food; and - Dead animals.

-- Dead animals